-Scorching temperatures are setting records around the world this summer and experts say this deadly trend is accelerating.
-One significant source of global warming that we don’t hear a lot about is plastic.
-Sure there’s plenty of alarming news about plastic pollution and its devastating effects on the environment and marine life but it’s also a major player in the warming trend that is rapidly affecting every aspect of life on Earth -- causing deaths and serious health concerns, troubling ecological shifts, sea level rise, severe weather and myriad other changes.
-Around the world, the plastics industry is the fastest-growing source of industrial greenhouse gases, the emissions that cause the Earth’s atmosphere to warm up.
-From cradle to grave -- at every step from extraction of raw materials to disposal and deterioration -- plastics release climate-changing greenhouse gases (GHG) such as carbon dioxide, ethylene and methane.
-Plastics create more than a billion tons of carbon dioxide alone every year, that’s twice as much as the aviation industry.
+Rising temperatures are setting records around the world and experts say this deadly trend is accelerating.
+One significant source of global warming that we don’t hear enough about is plastic.
+Sure there’s no shortage of alarming news about plastic pollution and its profound effects on the environment, human health and wildlife but it’s also a major player in climate change, which is quickly affecting every aspect of life on Earth -- causing deaths and illness, major ecological devastation, sea level rise, drought, poor air quality, wildfires, habitat loss, severe weather and myriad other changes.
+The US plastics industry's contribution to climate change is on track to exceed that of coal-fired power plants by 2030.

-The fix?
-It’s not recycling.
-Less than nine percent of plastic is recycled -- which itself also creates greenhouse gases -- and recycling is also just postponing plastic’s disposal.
+Recycling plastic may seem on the surface a logical tool to reduce plastic waste but it's not.
+Less than nine percent of plastic is recycled -- which itself also creates GHGs -- and recycling also just postpones plastic’s disposal.
 Worse, the mere existence of recycling dupes consumers into thinking plastic isn’t so bad because, after all, it can be recycled.
-Recycling is a feel-good illusion encouraged by industries like soda and juice makers that want us to feel OK about buying beverages in plastic bottles and even give the impression they’re eco-responsible by stamping “Please Recycle” on their bottles.
-The fix also isn’t bio-plastics, not yet at least.
-Less than one percent of plastic now is bio-plastic, made from plants instead fossil fuels, and much of it is not biodegradable.
-While bio-plastics are worth watching, it’s not currently making a dent in the current plastic crisis.
+Recycling is a feel-good illusion encouraged by industries like beverage manufacturers that want us to feel OK about buying drinks in plastic bottles and even give the impression they’re being eco-responsible by stamping “Please Recycle” on their bottles.
+The fix also isn’t bioplastics, not yet at least.
+Less than 1.5 percent of plastic now is bioplastic and, while some is biodegradable, much of it is not.
+Bioplastics are encouraging, but are not yet making a dent in the plastic crisis.
+One bioplastic business that does make biodegradable products that break down quickly outside is Compostic.
+Compostic says their household bioplastic material biodegrades faster than an orange peel.

 Here are 10 ways plastic is contributing to climate change.